Skip to Main Content

 Archives

 Norwich University Archives and Special Collections on the 5th floor of the Kreitzberg Library is the official repository for permanent University records of all formats.
-We collect, preserve, and provide access to over 550 unique collections documenting the history of Norwich and the accomplishments of its alumni, faculty, staff, and students.
+We collect, preserve, and provide access to over 580 unique collections documenting the history of Norwich and the accomplishments of its alumni, faculty, staff, and students.
 As Special Collections, we also manage a collection of over 6,000 rare and special books, primarily relating to military history.

 Professional archivists are available to answer questions about archival research and Norwich University history as well as to collaborate with students and faculty interested in using our collections to enrich classes, student life, and learning.
-Although our primary focus is on the history of the university, our collections can be used to support subject areas such as English, history, and political science, and to explore the history of disciplines like mathematics, engineering, and the health sciences.
+Although our primary focus is on the history of the University, our collections can also be used to support subject areas such as English, history, and political science, and to explore the history of disciplines like mathematics, engineering, and the health sciences.

 Museum